2024–25 Boston Celtics season: Draft

-The Celtics entered the 2024 NBA draft (two days long instead of just one day, like it previously was since the draft was shortened to two rounds back in 1989) with a first-round pick and a second-round pick.
+The Celtics entered the 2024 NBA draft (two days long instead of just one day, like it previously was since the draft was shortened to two rounds back in 1989) with a first-round pick and a second-round pick; the latter was originally owned by the Dallas Mavericks and acquired via the Sacramento Kings.
+They had traded their original second-round selection alongside Gordon Hayward to the Charlotte Hornets in 2020 and the pick was eventually used by Dallas as the final selection of the draft.

 To conclude the first day of the draft, the Boston Celtics used the final first round pick to select shooting guard Baylor Scheierman from Creighton University.
 Then, near the end of the second day of the draft, the Celtics would select power forward Anton Watson from Gonzaga University with the 54th pick of the draft.